Home>>EAA Summer School

 The hot topic “Environmental Acoustics & Soundscapes” will cover emerging research trends and methodologies about environmental noises and their perception for both outdoor and indoor applications.
 The topics will be approached from both a quantitative and qualitative angle.
 Lecturers will deliver talks from policy-making and research backgrounds, dealing with recent advances in themes of interest, such as identification and management of (urban) quiet areas, links between noise exposure and human behaviours.
 The second part will cover recent progress in standardization about soundscape studies, as well as some operational tool to analyze and visualize soundscape qualitative data in workshop-based session.

-(Organizer: Francesco Aletta, Francesco Asdrubali, Jian Kang, Cristina Pronello.
-Lecturers/Presenters/Demo organizers: Francesco Aletta, Francesco Asdrubali, Theo Benjert, Jian Kang, Andrew Mitchell, Simone Torresin, Cristina Pronello.
-Industrial Partner: TBD).
+Organizer: Francesco Aletta, Francesco Asdrubali, Jian Kang, Cristina Pronello.
+Lecturers/Presenters/Demo organizers: Francesco Aletta, Francesco Asdrubali, Jian Kang, Andrew Mitchell, Simone Torresin, Cristina Pronello

 Aeroacoustics is one of the challenges for engineers approaching either an industrial or an academic career in propulsion, wind energy and aerodynamics.
 The aim of the summer school is to provide the attendees with the fundamental knowledge about the most recent advancements in experimental and numerical methods in the field.